 - Avoiding long mental tasks

-- Inability to pay attention to details or to follow through with directions
+- Inability to pay attention to details or to follow directions

 - Prone to careless mistakes

-Because the symptoms are not overt or necessarily interruptive, children who present ADHD in this way often go undiagnosed.
+Because the symptoms are not overt or externalized, children who present ADHD in this way often go undiagnosed.
 Girls and women are more likely to have inattentive ADHD, which is why experts estimate 50 to 75 percent of ADHD cases in girls are missed.1

 - Squirmy or impulsive behavior

-- Tendency to interrupt others, speak out of turn or shout out answers in class
+- Tendency to interrupt others, speak out of turn or say inappropriate things

 - Excessive talking